 Uber and other resources have provided suggestions on saving as a driver and rider.
 The following is a list of measures you can take to have a safe ride to your destination.

-- Look at Driver and rider ratings: Driver ratings have been a key indicator for riders feeling safe before getting into a car.
-What has not been popularized yet in the Uber driver community is customer ratings.
-Drivers have the option to view what other drivers have said about a past customer.
-If you see that a past customer has received reviews that imply that he/she was inappropriate or dangerous then cancel your ride.
+- Look at Driver and rider ratings: Driver ratings have been a key indicator of riders’ safety before getting into a car.
+Customer ratings have yet to gain popularity in the Uber driver community.
+Drivers can view what other drivers have said about a past customer.
+If you see that a past customer has received reviews that imply that he/she was inappropriate or dangerous, then cancel your ride.

 - Make sure fellow passengers under the influence get home safely: It has become a big staple after a night of going out to call an Uber.
-Many people in Uber are so inebriated though that they are not fully aware of their surroundings or worse, become unconscious.
-It is better than before the night begins when people are sober to initiate a safe riding plan.
+Many people in Uber are so inebriated, though, that they are not fully aware of their surroundings or worse, become unconscious.
+It is better than before the night begins, when people are sober, to initiate a safe riding plan.
 Always be accompanied by a friend to avoid going home alone.